VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `/api/v1/import/prometheus` for importing data in Prometheus exposition format and in [Pushgateway format](https://github.com/prometheus/pushgateway#url).
   See [these docs](#how-to-import-data-in-prometheus-exposition-format) for details.

+Please note, most of the ingestion APIs (except [Prometheus remote_write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)) are optimized for performance and processes data in a streaming fashion.
+It means that client can transfer unlimited amount of data through the open connection.
+Because of this, import APIs may not return parsing errors to the client, as it is expected for data stream to be not interrupted.
+Instead, look for parsing errors on the server side (VictoriaMetrics single-node or vminsert) or check for changes in `vm_rows_invalid_total` (exported by server side) metric.

 ### How to import data in JSON line format

-`/api/v1/import` is an API optimized for performance and processes data in a streaming fashion.
-The client can transfer unlimited amount of data through one open connection.
-`/api/v1/import` API doesn't return parsing errors to the client, as it is expected for data stream to be not interrupted.
-Instead, look for parsing errors on server side (VictoriaMetrics single-node or vminsert) or check for changes in `vm_rows_invalid_total` (exported by server side) metric.

 Example for importing data obtained via [/api/v1/export](#how-to-export-data-in-json-line-format):